Petersberg Climate Dialogue

-The international conference Petersberg Climate Dialogue (in German: Petersberger Klimadialog) is a series of negotiations to prepare the yearly UN Climate Change Conferences in spring or summer time between the COP conferences.
-The appointed next COP-president with his delegation usually is the co-host of PCD.
+The international conference Petersberg Climate Dialogue (PCD) (in German: Petersberger Klimadialog) is a series of negotiations to prepare for the yearly UN Climate Change Conferences in spring or summer between the COP conferences.
+The appointed next COP-president, with delegation, is usually the co-host of PCD.
+The informal talks between representatives of selected countries serve to explore possible alliances.

 History

-The first meeting was initiated after the nearly completely failed negotiations at the 2009 United Nations Climate Change Conference in Copenhagen (COP15), by German politician and chancellor Angela Merkel to improve communication with leaders and between the environmental ministers.
-It was held April 2–4, 2010 in Hotel Petersberg on the hill named "Petersberg" near the German city of Bonn, the seat of UNFCCC.
+The first meeting of the PCD was initiated after the nearly completely failed negotiations at the 2009 United Nations Climate Change Conference in Copenhagen (COP15), by German Chancellor Angela Merkel to improve communication with leaders and between the environmental ministers.
+It was held 2–4 April 2010 in Hotel Petersberg, on the hill named "Petersberg" near the German city of Bonn, the seat of UNFCCC.

 In subsequent years the conference took place in Berlin.
-Every year, Merkel has given a speech and taken part in the discussions.
-Implementation of climate policy is the next challenge.
+Every year, Merkel and her successor Olaf Scholz have given a speech and taken part in the discussions.
+Since 2022, the conference has been hosted by Minister for Foreign Affairs Annalena Baerbock.

+List of conferences

+The conferences are numbered in English with the ordinal number written out in full, e.g. First Petersberg Climate Dialogue, or alternatively with a Roman numeral appended, e.g. Petersberg Climate Dialogue I: